-The most important ingredient in the salt water flush is the salt as required in various biochemical processes.SWF was made famous these past few decades when it became a part of the Master Cleanse diet program.
-By introducing salt mixture into your system, your body will naturally induce a way of waste elimination and natural detoxification while under Master Cleanse.
-The detox can provide you will make your system back on track thus making you feel less sluggish and lighter than before.
+The most important ingredient in the salt water flush weight loss is the salt as required in various biochemical processes.SWF was made famous these past few decades when it became a part of the Master Cleanse Lemonade diet program.
+By introducing salt mixture into your system, your body will naturally induce a way of waste elimination and natural detoxification while doing Master Cleanse preparation.

 The Master Cleanse is a kind of liquid only detoxification diet, which will last at a minimum of ten days.
 Since it is a liquid only diet, you might be coming short when it comes to fiber contents.
 Fibres are essential in digestion, bowel movements, and peristalsis, which is the process of waves of muscle convulsions in your digestive tract sending the food you ate all around your digestive system.

-Since doing the lemonade diet cleanses and quickly remove large amounts stored toxins and from your body, you need a way where you can get rid of these waste all at the same time.
-That is where the salt water flush comes in.
-It is the perfect assistant in helping you get rid of the huge amount of toxins immediately, acting as a natural enema.
+Since doing the Master cleanse lemonade diet cleanses and quickly remove large amounts stored toxins and from your body, you need a way where you can get rid of these waste all at the same time.
+That is where the salt water flush weight loss comes in.
+It is the perfect aid in helping you get rid of the large amount of toxins immediately, acting as a natural enema.

-Salt water flush has been in existence for many generations.
-People have been using this cleansing diet to help with their colon cleansing, constipation, bloating, etc. Not everyone is for this type of cleansing diet.
+Salt water flush weight loss has been in existence for many generations.
+People have been using this cleansing diet to cleanse colon, and to get rid of chronic constipation, bloating and to fix digestive issues.
+Not everyone is for this type of cleansing diet.
 However, it has been proven efficient and safe by past hundreds of generations who tried this detoxification routine.

-Salt Water Flush is an Optional Choice while on Master Cleanse Diet
+Salt Water Flush is an Optional Choice for Weight Loss while on Lemonade Diet

-One of the most often and commonly asked inquiries while doing the Master Cleanse is about the salt water flush.
+One of the most often and commonly asked inquiries while doing the Juice cleanse is about the salt water flush weight loss.
 Not everyone likes the thought of drinking huge amount of salted water, so they are asking for guidelines on how to make it easier to ingest, available alternatives, and basically, ways on how to go around this part of the diet.
-Luckily for those who find it difficult to go through, the salt water flush is noncompulsory.
-But personally, we find it an essential part of the Master Cleanse detox diet together with the herbal laxative detox tea.
+Luckily for those who find it difficult to go through, the salt water flush is optional.
+But personally, we find it an essential part of the Master Cleanse detox diet together with the laxative detox herbal tea.

 The laxative tea serves as a deeper and more thorough cleansing, digging into all corners of your colon while the salt water flush is similar to that of a car wash wherein water is blasting away on the surface only.
 Since it is challenging to do both the tea and the salt water flush, I highly suggest doing these two on alternating days.

-Following Salt Water Flush recilpe is relatively straightforward you only need two ingredients to make the concoction:
+Following Salt Water Flush recipe is relatively straightforward you only need two ingredients to make the concoction:

 - 2 Teaspoons of Sea Salt (we recommend using gray sea salt or Himalayan pink salt.
 Avoid iodized and processed salt at all cost to prevent water retention!)

-- 1 liter of Pure Water (filtered or spring water; room temperature or slightly heated)
+- 1 liter of Pure Water (filtered water or spring water; room temperature or slightly heated)

 Once the solution is prepared, you need to follow the next instructions carefully and to a T to have a successful flush.
 You do not want to leave any reasons why the salt water flush did not work on you.
 There are many available hacks on how to make the salt water flush easier.
 Here is the standard procedure we came up with after doing many productive flushes to date: